fenago/kafka-advanced/lab_guides/md/Lab_12.md

 Kerberos SASL for authentication
 ------------------------------------------------

 Kerberos is an authentication mechanism of clients or servers over secured network.
 It provides authentication without transferring the password over the network.
 It works by using time-sensitive tickets that are generated using symmetric key cryptography.

-It was chosen over the most-widely-used SSL-based authentication.
-Kerberos has the following advantages:

--   [**Better performance**]: Kerberos uses symmetric key operations.
-This helps in faster authentication, which is different from SSL key-based authentication.
--   [**Easy integration with Enterprise Identity Server**]: Kerberos is one of the established authentication mechanisms.
-Identity servers such as Active Directory have support for Kerberos.
-In this way, services such as Kafka can be easily integrated with centralized authentication servers.
--   [**Simpler user management**]: Creating, deleting, and updating users in Kerberos is very simple.
-For example, removing a user can be done by simply deleting the user from the centrally managed Kerberos servers.
-For SSL authentication, certificates have to be removed from all server truststores.
--   [**No passwords over the network**]: Kerberos is a secured network authentication protocol that provides strong authentication for client/server applications without transferring the password over the network.
-Kerberos works by using time-sensitive tickets that are generated using the symmetric key cryptography.
--   [**Scalable**]: It is KDC that maintains the passwords or secret keys.
-This makes the system scalable for authenticating a large number of entities as the entities only need to know their own secret keys and set the appropriate key in KDC.

-Let\'s also understand how Kerberos authentication flows work in Kafka.
-They need to be looked at from different perspectives.
-There is a need to understand how services and clients are authenticated and how communication happens between authenticated clients and authenticated services.
-We also need to understand in detail how symmetric key cryptography works in Kerberos authentication and how passwords are not communicated over the network.

-Services authenticate themselves with Kerberos during startup.
-During startup, Kafka services will authenticate with KDC directly using the service principal and key tab using configuration files.
-Similarly, it is essential for the end user to authenticate to Kerberos when it accesses Kafka service via client tool or other mechanism, using his/her own user principals.

 The following diagram represents how Kerberos authentication works: